structurizr/structurizr.github.io/dsl/plugins/mermaid.md

 This Structurizr DSL plugin looks for inline Mermaid diagram definitions in Markdown/AsciiDoc documentation and decisions, and encodes them as images.

-> This plugin is coming soon, and will be available exclusively to Gold members of the [Structurizr Patreon](https://www.patreon.com/structurizr).
+> This plugin is available exclusively to Gold members of the [Structurizr Patreon](https://www.patreon.com/structurizr) - an early access version is now available.

 ## Markdown